0xor0ne/RoustKit/README.md

 scp -F .ssh_config -r path/to/src rkqemu:path/to/dst
 ```

-Note that once the QEMU VM is running you can attach to the rkqemu container and
+Note that once the QEMU VM is running you can attach to the `rkqemu` container and
-run the above commands directly from there (altough this is not usually
+run the above commands directly from there (although this is not usually
 necessary):

 ```bash